 - The "cohort" used as the denominator of this rate is the number of students entering the institution as full-time, first-time, degree/certificate-seeking, undergraduate students in a particular year (cohort).

-*This is the graduation rate shown in the College Navigator website.
+*This is the graduation rate shown in the National Center for Education Statistics (NCES), College Navigator website.
 It is the percentage of students who graduated within 150% of normal time to completion.

 A measure of the rate at which students persist in their educational program at an institution, expressed as a percentage.
 For four-year institutions, this is the percentage of first-time, full-time bachelor's degree seeking undergraduates from the previous fall who are again enrolled in the current fall.

 **This information is from the National Center for Education Statistics (NCES), College Navigator website.
 It is the percentage of Undergraduate First-time, full-time bachelor’s students.

 Percentage of residential graduates with jobs in their chosen field or continuing education within six months of graduation; formerly known as Placement Rates

 Waldorf University’s 2019 Cohort Default Rate of 1.5% (released September 2022) is slightly below the 2019 National average Cohort Default Rate of 2.3%.
 If in the future Waldorf University’s Cohort Default Rate stays above the National average Waldorf will continue to publish both rates on our website.